 BOK Center Art Collection (200 S. Denver): There is a 2-million dollar art collection

-adorning this newest icon of Tulsa.
+adorning this icon of Tulsa.
 Five renowned artists, Joe Andoe, Mark Lewis,

 father-son team Bill and Demos Glass, and Kendall Buster have their artwork on